-Hydration of epoxy coatings reduces adhesion performance and causes degradation of the material, such as microstructural failures.
-Quantification of water vapor transport at elevated temperatures is fundamental to understanding polymer coating performance, especially when the coating is exposed to extreme operating conditions.
-As the water activity increases, the permeability/selectivity of polymers against other permeants changes.
-In this study, we examined the water permeation kinetics of two common epoxy-based powder coating systems for pipelines (fusion-bonded epoxy, FBE, and high-performance powder coating, HPPC) across a range of industrially-relevant temperatures (from room temperature to 80°C).
-Specifically, we utilized vapor permeation features of FBE and HPPC films with quantification of equilibrium flux as a function of temperature and pressure.
-In addition, we analyzed the nonlinear dependency of water transport on the vapor concentration at 65°C. The vapor transport analysis demonstrated that although data for FBE were indicative of a decrease in permeability around 65°C, perhaps due to self-association of water molecules, the coating was likely to experience a plasticization pressure around this temperature.
-We also examined microstructural changes of the epoxy network due to water transport.
-Our results revealed evidence of irreversible damage to epoxy coatings under wet-state conditions above 65°C. It appears that the combination of thermal exposure and internal stresses in the glassy epoxy lead to a phase separation of filler particles from the epoxy matrix, as well as to a distinctive cavity formation in the coating membrane.
-Yet, despite formation of percolating paths for water transport, our results indicate that vapor permeation is primarily restrained due to self-association of water molecules.
-The vapor transport flux and its permeance are lowered by one order of magnitude in the multilayered HPPC thanks to the moisture-resistant polyethylene topcoat, thus reducing the extent of damage to the underlying substrate.
-Since barrier protection against gas phase diffusion is controlled by the FBE primer, however, consequences of coating hydration are more pronounced in the overall selectivity toward gaseous transport.
-Hydrothermal exposure is likely to increase aggregate porosity of the coating and a conservative implementation of standard coating requirements is therefore reasonable to avoid early degradation issues.
+In this study, we examined the water permeation kinetics of two common epoxy-based powder coating systems for pipelines across a range of industrially-relevant temperatures (from room temperature to 80°C).
+We exclusively analyzed the nonlinear dependency of water transport on the vapor concentration at 65°C. The vapor transport analysis of epoxy coatings demonstrated a turning point around this temperature, perhaps due to self-association of water molecules.
+At higher temperatures, break-up of water clusters and plasticization of the polymer expedited the transport.
+We also examined microstructural changes of the epoxy network due to water transport and found evidence for irreversible damage to epoxy coatings under hydrothermal exposures.
+It appears that the combination of thermal exposure and internal stresses in the glassy epoxy leads to a phase separation of filler particles from the epoxy matrix, as well as to a distinctive cavity formation in the coating membrane.
+Our results indicate that hydrothermal exposure is likely to increase aggregate porosity of the coating and a conservative implementation of standard coating requirements is therefore reasonable to avoid early degradation issues.
+Analysis of wetstate permeation is not only crucial for protection of transport pipelines, but it also is of high relevance to process equipment and underground storage tanks.